 So… how do you know?
 More—how do we find the courage to embrace a bold move?

-Jeffe Kennedy will discuss how she went from being a “Crack Ho” – being told that her work fell in the cracks between genres – to receiving a nomination for Book of the Year and an RT Seal of Excellence for the one title each month that stands out from all the rest by an innovative twist on a familiar story or pushing genre boundaries.
-She’ll discuss genres and sub-genres, where they overlap, how romantic storylines can tip the balance one way or the other — and coloring inside the lines and stepping across them.
+Fantasy and romance author Jeffe Kennedy will discuss how she went from being a “Crack Ho” – being told that her work fell in the cracks between genres – to receiving a nomination for Book of the Year, an RT Seal of Excellence, and a RITA Award.
+She’ll explain genres and sub-genres, where they overlap, how romantic storylines can tip the balance one way or the other—and how to color inside the lines or step across them.

 LERA Meeting Location: